Application and Forms

 A Virginia arts organization is defined as one whose primary purpose is the arts, that is incorporated in the state, and that has its headquarters and home season, or activities equivalent to a home season for non-producing organizations, in the state.

 Applicants that are at least three years old must have a previous year’s income of at least $10,000 in cash.
-Organizations with smaller budgets may be eligible to apply for Project Grants or Technical Assistance.
+Organizations with smaller budgets may be eligible to apply for Project or Technical and Organizational Development Assistance grants.

 Avocational Organizations.
 Priority in this funding program will be given to organizations that pay artists.
 Avocational organizations may be funded in this program if they provide specific services or programs that would otherwise not be available in that particular geographic area.
 Avocational organizations may apply in the other grant programs of the Commission.